How can IT better serve end users?

-In this blog I'd like to talk about where we're headed; what does the EUC solutions landscape look like in 5 years?
+In this blog I'd like to talk about where we're headed; what does the enterprise IT landscape look like in a year?
+In two years?
+How does the growing interest in the piblic cloud and Desktop-as-a-Service (DaaS) play out?
 What do you need to think about to ensure your strategy is future-proofed?
 Here we go.

 IT needs two solutions for end user computing: